Dive into how SUSE® Rancher Prime automation fixes CVEs to fortify security in containers and dependencies

 Share

-The amount of vulnerabilities, aka CVEs (Common Vulnerabilities and Exposures), affect all forms of software from is grows exponentially.
+The amount of vulnerabilities, aka CVEs (Common Vulnerabilities and Exposures), affecting all forms of software grows exponentially.
 New CVEs are discovered every day, affecting both old and newly released software.
-Consumers expect companies to address and fix CVEs promptly, but this process is often more complex and time-consuming than anticipated meaning that dependencies can leave you at risk.
+Consumers expect companies to address and fix CVEs promptly, but this process is often more complex and time-consuming than anticipated, meaning that dependencies can leave you at risk.
 If you are dedicated to security and want to know how SUSE®security experts fix and prevent CVE’s and the continuous security improvements we ship so you can improve your posture read onward.

 Additionally, many security tools and CVE scanners rely only on package version identification to flag vulnerabilities.
 These scanners often fail to recognize whether the affected code paths are in use, leading to false positives.
 For example, a dependency might have a CVE, but if the affected code path isn’t used, the software isn’t vulnerable.
 This high signal-to-noise ratio is a significant challenge for developers and operations teams trying to maintain secure environments.This generates a high CVE signal to noise ratio in some software when the scanners flag CVEs that are actually false-positives ¹.